ChunKit001/my-arduino-mouse/README.md

 A personally design arduino mouse.

 ## First
-You should have a Arduino-Leonardo(maybe not?).
+You should have a Arduino-Leonardo.
-This is my board

 ![image](https://github.com/zhimengyaosin/my-arduino-mouse/blob/main/1603979982.jpg)